Why are my teeth so important?

 Do electric toothbrushes clean better?

-Tests have proved that electric toothbrushes are more effective at removing plaque, particularly those have an oscillating rotary action.
+Tests have proved that electric toothbrushes are more effective at removing plaque, particularly those that have an oscillating rotary action.
 They are particularly useful for people who can do limited movements, such as disabled or elderly people.

 Electric or battery-operated toothbrushes can be a better choice for children as they may be inclined to brush regularly because of the novelty of using as an electric toothbrush.
 Discuss the idea with your dentist about the benefit of using an electric toothbrush.